ampproject/amphtml/ads/google/a4a/docs/a4a-readme.md

 "Users can't tap on ads they can't see".
 Faster ads lead to higher viewability and therefore higher click through rates, which ultimately leads to higher advertiser conversions.

 ### Safer
 It's impossible to spread malware through advertising with AMP ads.
-Not only are visitors safer, but advertiser brand perception cannot be negative.
+Not only are visitors safer, but advertiser brand perception cannot be negative.`

 ### More Flexible
 AMP ads are designed to work on both AMP and Non-AMP webpages,  including desktop where the ad tagging library supports it. (e.g. GPT)

 # Current status

-The AMP ads format spec has been [released](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) and any creative developer can create AMP ads.A number of ad providers are working on automatically converting ads to AMP ads whenever possible. e.g. Adsense
+The AMP ads format spec has been [released](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) and any creative developer can create AMP ads.
+A number of ad providers are working on automatically converting ads to AMP ads whenever possible. e.g. AdSense.

 Here is how you can participate.
 If you are: